RoamGuru Roam Guru

 Timing matters significantly.
 Spring (March–May) brings rhododendron blooms and clear mountain views but also increasing tourism.
 Autumn (September–November) offers the best weather and the Thimphu Tsechu, a five-day religious festival featuring masked dances at the Tashichho Dzong.
 Winter (December–February) brings cold nights and occasional snow but empty streets and lower daily fees.
 Summer monsoons (June–August) make mountain views unpredictable but create lush landscapes and active agricultural scenes.

 The Tsechu deserves planning.
 This annual festival draws thousands of Bhutanese from surrounding valleys who camp in designated areas.
 The masked cham dances retell Buddhist moral tales and spiritual victories.
 Photography is permitted from designated areas, but the monks performing are engaged in religious practice, not entertainment.
 Visitors may attend but should observe quietly from the back.
-Dates vary according to the lunar calendar; 2025's festival runs September 18-22.
+Dates vary according to the lunar calendar; the 2026 festival is expected to run in late September or early October—check the lunar calendar in advance.
 Book accommodation six months in advance.
+Your tour operator will arrange festival access as part of your package.

 Bhutan's restrictions frustrate some travelers.
 The daily minimum fee, the mandatory tour structure, the limited flight connections through Bangkok, Delhi, Kathmandu, or Singapore.
 These barriers exist by design.
 Bhutan regulates tourism to prevent the cultural erosion and environmental damage seen in neighboring countries.
 The result is a capital city where traditional life continues alongside modern development, where monks and ministers share ancient buildings, and where the pursuit of collective wellbeing remains an explicit national goal.